bramstroker/homeassistant-powercalc/utils/measure/README.md

 Use this installation method when the docker method is not working for you or you want to do any development on the script.

 **Prerequisites:**
-- Make sure you have Python 3 running on your system. version 3.8 or higher is advised.
+- Make sure you have Python 3 running on your system.
+Currently the script works with version 3.8 and 3.9.
+You cannot use Python 3.10 yet as this will cause errors.
+Support for that will be added in the future.

 Setup requirements for the script.
 It is advised to run in a virtual environment.
 ```